Ransu-ll/COVID-19_scrape_VIC_AU/README.md

 # COVID-19_scrape_VIC_AU

 This project scrapes information from a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vTwXSqlP56q78lZKxc092o6UuIyi7VqOIQj6RM4QmlVPgtJZfbgzv0a3X7wQQkhNu8MFolhVwMy4VnF/pub) containing each suburb's COVID-19 infection rates from Victoria, Australia, writing it to a `.csv` file, one that looks like the file `/data/SAMPLE.csv`.
 From there, the program reads the `.csv` file and can determine information about each column.
 That information can then be sent to a service that supports webhook, such as Discord.

 ---
 ## Getting started

 To begin, clone this repository, then create a `.env` file with the keyword `URL_WEBHOOK` being a valid webhook link.

 From here, you can take a look at `scrapedataandsend.py` - it imports `mainmodule.py` and contains a demonstration of how to use `mainmodule.py` to scrape the data and obtain information from it.
+`scrapedataandsend.py` displays most of the features you will likely need - how to tell the program to remove any old files (no more than 25 files by default), scrape data (and which file to write to), interpret the data, determine if the data has already been updated and if not, create a new file and send webhooks to a certain URL.

 ---
 ## How did this project come about?